Pope Dioscorus I of Alexandria: Council of Chalcedon

 The Council of Chalcedon in October 451 dealt with the Christological views of Eutyches but also with Dioscorus' views and earlier behaviour; specifically, his condemnation of the bishop Flavian in Ephesus II was questioned.
 When, at the Council of Chalcedon, he was asked why he had deposed Flavian, he, according to the minutes of Chalcedon, responded, "Flavian was deposed for this reason, that he spoke of two natures after the union.
 But I have quotations from the holy fathers Athanasius, Gregory and Cyril saying in numerous places that one should not speak of two natures after the union".

 At the council, Dioscorus expressed a willingness to condemn Eutyches.
 According to the minutes of the council of Chalcedon, Dioscorus stated: "If Eutyches holds opinions contrary to the doctrines of the church, he deserves not only punishment but hell fire.
-For my concern is for the catholic and apostolic faith and not for any human being."
+For my concern is for the apostolic faith and not for any human being."

 The council deposed Dioscorus and other bishops that had been responsible for the decisions of 449 for violations of canon law rather than of heresy; Dioscorus had not attended the council of Chalcedon from the third session onward despite an imperial call to do so, which was a deposable offence.
 According to the minutes of the council of Chalcedon, Dioscorus had given the reason of ill health for his nonattendance from the third session.
-However, Oriental sources indicate otherwise that it was subterfuge.
-Whatever the real reason, the result of Dioscorus not being there saw him exiled to Gangra.
+However, historical accounts from the Eastern Orthodox Church note that Dioscorus was put under solitary arrest.
+As a result, he was condemned, but by an underwhelming amount (more than half the bishops present for the previous sessions did not attend his condemnation), and all of his decrees were declared null.
+Empress Pulcheria (Marcian's wife) told Dioscorus "In my father's time, there was a man who was stubborn (referring to St. John Chrysostom) and you are aware of what was made of him", to which Dioscorus famously responded "And you may recall that your mother prayed at his tomb, as she was bleeding of sickness".
+Pulcheria is said to have slapped Dioscorus in the face, breaking some of his teeth, and ordered the guards to confine him, which they did pulling his beard hair.
+Dioscorus is said to have put these in a box and sent them back to his Church in Alexandria noting "this is the fruit of my faith."
+Marcian responded by exiling Dioscorus to Gangra.

 Exile

 Following Dioscorus's deposition and exile, an Alexandrian priest named Proterius was appointed Patriarch in his stead, with the approval of the emperor.
-There was no public opposition to Proterius.
-Nonetheless, some Christians continued to support Dioscorus in secret, considering him the legitimate Patriarch.
+When Proterius returned to Alexandria, he was met by a riot.
+The native Christians continued to support Dioscorus as the legitimate Patriarch.

 Dioscorus died in exile in 454.
 When the news reached Egypt, his supporters assembled and elected Timothy, a disciple of his, to be the new Patriarch.
-Timothy immediately went into hiding, but was recognized among the Coptic inhabitants of the countryside, creating the split between the Coptic and the Melchite (i.e. Imperial) Church.
+Timothy immediately went into hiding, but was recognized among the Coptic inhabitants of the countryside, creating the split between the Coptic and the Melchite (i.e. Royal) Church.